cloudscale-ch/csi-cloudscale/deploy/README.md

 Kubernetes will then automatically reinstall the pods you just deleted with newer versions.

-To follow logs on kubernetes master server:
+To follow logs on Kubernetes master server:

     kubectl logs -n kube-system csi-cloudscale-controller-0 --all-containers --timestamps -f